kafkas/firewalk/packages/admin/README.md

 ### [createTraverser](./docs/API.md#createTraverser)

-Creates a traverser object that facilitates Firestore collection traversals.
+Creates a traverser that facilitates Firestore collection traversals.
 When traversing the collection, this traverser invokes a specified async callback for each batch of document snapshots and waits for the callback Promise to resolve before moving to the next batch.

 #### Traversal properties